 - Best For – Longer Stays

-If you are staying a little longer and looking for something a little more self-sustained where you can cook a few meals yourself as you really explore the canyon then the Canyon Plaza offers a selection of Apartments and Studios featuring Kitchenettes, Dining area, and Balcony.
+If you are staying a little longer and looking for something a little more self-sustained where you can cook a few meals yourself as you really explore the canyon then the Canyon Plaza offers a selection of Apartments and Studios featuring Kitchenettes, a Dining area, and a Balcony.
 Don’t expect too much, even their Deluxe Suites are basic, to say the least, but if you are after a longer stay at the Park these can be very convenient, with the main draw being able to cook your own meals which could save you serious money and avoid hitting McDonald’s every night!

-Visiting National Parks is all about getting back to nature and the best we to do this is camping!
+Visiting National Parks is all about getting back to nature and the best way to do this is camping!
 There are several options for Camping in the Park and most get you right back to the wild!

-The Largest CAmpground is situated on the Rim behind Yavapai Lodge and trailer park.
+The Largest Campground is situated on the Rim behind Yavapai Lodge and trailer park.
 The campground has good amenities and offers water, power, showers, and campfires.
 The Site is located a good mile hike from the rim in a wooded area where you really can expect the wildlife to just wander through the camp.

 Desert View Campground

 At the far side of the Park in the quieter and more remote Desert View Area is the Desert View Campsite.
 A stone’s throw from the Rim (and probably the most spectacular view anywhere along the canyon) sits this small and remote campground.